kamal157/JSONParser-Maven/README.md

 # JSONParser-Maven
 JSON Parser - antlr3.5.2

-This is a simple ANTLR project , the motive is to parse JSON File/Text and print in the well defined ASTree format with custom nodes
+This is a simple ANTLR project , the motive is to parse JSON File/Text and print in the well defined ASTree format with custom Tree format

 Procedure to test :